Surfing in Dorset

 The ledges break far out to sea on the left-hand side of the bay.

-Offering long, mellow peeling waves with a fairly easy take-off, this wave is very popular with longboarders, mini mals, stand-up paddle boarders, kayakers, and windsurfers.
+Offering long, mellow, peeling waves with a fairly easy take-off, this wave is popular with longboarders, mini mals, stand-up paddle boarders, kayakers, and windsurfers.

 The Bay

-When gigantic swell arrives from the Atlantic and maxes out Kimmeridge’s other waves (it’s too big and wild to surf) you can opt to surf the little-known inside wave called ‘The Bay’.
+When gigantic swell arrives from the Atlantic and maxes out Kimmeridge’s other waves (it’s too big and wild to surf), you can surf the little-known inside wave called ‘The Bay’.

 Breaking right inside the bay at Kimmeridge and offering much more shelter than the other two more exposed breaks on either side of the bay.